emoney17/single-gpu-passthrough/README.md

 sudo usermod -a -G libvirt $(whoami)
 ```

+After completing this part, logout and log back int to make sure everything is ready for the vm.

 ## Part 7 Create the VM
 Now we are going to create our VM.
 Open virtual machine manager and create a new virtual machine.